 The park itself is set out really well and you don’t feel you’ve missed anything as you walk around.

-We started off in the reptile house which held the most beautiful snake, “friendly” tortoises and a cute lil fuzzy thing.
+We started off in the reptile house which held some “friendly” tortoises and a cute lil fuzzy thing.

 They also had loads of different monkeys and I found this rather gorgeous baby spider monkey who had only been born quite recently!